 In advance of International Women’s Day on March 8, Medical and Academic Affairs is profiling some of the women in medicine and medical leadership positions that help deliver excellent health care and lead our organization.
 Dr. Jennifer Grace is a general internal medicine specialist in Campbell River.
-She is also Island Health’s executive medical director for GEO 1.
 Dr. Grace shared her thoughts about medical leadership, the joys of practicing in Campbell River and how she may be an organic farmer if she weren’t practicing medicine.

 What do you love about practicing medicine?